egretsch/burger/README.md

 ## Perpose of the app

-was to learn how to make fullstack app with
+Learn how to make fullstack app with:
-              handlebars
+                      1.handlebars
-              javascript
+                      1.javascript
-              mysql database
+                      1.mysql database
-              api-routes
+                      1.api-routes
-              font and back end
+                      1.font and back end